Cosmic muon flux attenuation methods for superconducting qubit experiments: Compact muon detector

 \subsection{Description of the detector}

-The scintillator plus PMT setup comes already pre-assembled as a commercial detector unit (SCIONIX model R30*20B250/1.1-E3-P-X) which includes an Ej200 plastic scintillation detector of dimensions $20\times30\times250~$mm$^3$ wrapped in reflector and surrounded by light tight vinyl coupled to 30~mm diameter R6094 PMT equipped with a voltage divider and counting electronics.
+The scintillator-PMT setup comes already pre-assembled as a commercial detector unit (SCIONIX model R30*20B250/1.1-E3-P-X) which includes an Ej200 plastic scintillation detector of dimensions ($20\times30\times250)~$mm$^3$ wrapped in reflector and surrounded by light tight vinyl coupled to 30~mm diameter R6094 PMT equipped with a voltage divider and counting electronics.
 The first 1.5~mm wrapping layer of this detector is not sensitive to radiation.

 The detector has been built in a very compact setup for easy transportation and fits into a standard size ``executive" suitcase (see Fig.~\ref{fig:inside}).
-It is powered by a 12~V lead battery or alternatively connected to the 220~V AC electrical network.
+It is powered by a 12~V lead battery or alternatively connected to the electrical network.
 In this second case, the battery is recharged in parallel.
-From either the 12~V from the battery or the 220~V AC power supply delivering 12~V output, a power management circuitry delivers all the needed voltages (see Fig.~\ref{fig:accidental}).
+From either the 12~V from the battery or the AC power supply delivering 12~V output, a power management circuitry delivers all the needed voltages (see Fig.~\ref{fig:accidental}).

-Using DC-DC converters, from these 12~V the setup generates the high voltages needed to power the PMTs (700~V) and, using linear regulators, the 5~V needed to power the coincidence circuit and the microcontroller that takes care of the DAQ, displaying and recording.
+Using DC-DC converters, from these 12~V the setup generates the high voltages needed to power the PMTs (700~V) and, using linear regulators, the 5~V needed to power the coincidence circuit and the microcontroller that takes care of the DAQ, display and data saving.

 Each scintillator plus PMT detector setup provides already a TTL digital discriminated output, that is used as input for the coincidence electronics.
 The length of the digital output is of 50~ns while the signal-overlap time requested for detecting a coincidence (resolving time) is of about 20~$\mu$s.
+The size of this coincidence window is limited by the internal clock of the microcontroller.
 Each single detector signal, as well as their coincidences, are input to an Arduino Mega microcontroller that, using interrupts, counts them and computes their rate and their statistical uncertainty.
-The microcontroller also measures the setup temperature, humidity and atmospheric pressure and displays all the quantities mentioned into a large display while recording all that data into an SD card in easily readable text format for later analysis.
+The microcontroller also measures the setup temperature, humidity and atmospheric pressure and displays all the quantities mentioned into a large display while recording all data into an SD card in easily readable text format for later analysis.
 The suitcase can be easily carried and installed in any place, while the battery provides an autonomy of a few days.
-Furthermore, it can easily incline to check the measured rates as a function of the zenith angle, as shown in Sec.~\ref{sec3.1}.

 {